 Collaboration is central to Drama at Gad’s Hill.
 Group projects, performances, and workshops develop teamwork, mutual respect, and problem-solving skills.
 By exploring different roles and perspectives, students also enhance empathy and understanding of human experiences.

 In KS4 Drama, students build on the foundations from KS3 as they begin the Edexcel GCSE Drama pathway.
-In Upper 4th, learners explore a range of theatre practitioners and styles through practical projects, developing both performance and analytical skills.
+In Upper 4th, learners explore a range of theatre practitioners and styles through practical projects, developing both performance and analytical skills in Component 3 (theatre makers in practice).

 In Lower 5th, students start the formal GCSE programme.
 They study An Inspector Calls, combining knowledge from Drama and English to gain a deep understanding of the text.
 Students also prepare for two practical Non-Exam Assessments (NEAs) and develop skills in performance analysis.